gwenwindflower/octocatalog/README.md

 > **What's this `-m` business?**
 > The `-m` stands for module and tells python to run the `venv` module as a script.
 It's a good practice to do this with `pip` as well, like `python -m pip install [package]` to ensure you're using the right version of pip for the python interpret you're calling.
 You can run any available python module as a script this way, though it's most commonly used with standard library modules like `venv` and `pip`.

-Once we've got a python virtual environment set up we'll need to activate it.
+Once we've got a Python virtual environment set up we'll need to activate it.
 You can do this with:

 ```shell
 source .venv/bin/activate